Rick Schulte: Buffalo Bills

 Schulte was on the offseason roster of the Buffalo Bills in 1987.
 On August 19, 1987, Schulte was terminated by the Bills.

 Schulte had been working as a communications company salesman when he rejoined the Bills as a replacement player during the 1987 NFL players' strike.
 He played three games with the Bills during the strike: an October 4 game against the Indianapolis Colts, an October 11 game against the New England Patriots, and an October 18 game against the New York Giants.

 In his third and final NFL game, against the Giants, Schulte was told by coach Marv Levy to protect against future Hall of Famer Lawrence Taylor, who had crossed the picket line and played during the strike.
 Schulte was called for five penalties in the game and played rough against Taylor, even kicking him in the nose after a play.
-The Bills ultimately lost the game 6–3.
+The Bills ultimately won the game 6–3.

 After that week, the strike ended, and teams no longer had a need for their replacement players.
 Schulte was placed on injured reserve on October 20, 1987, then released by the team a month later on November 19.